akamensky/mdns-proxy/README.md

 ```
 $ ./mdns-proxy -h
   -listenAddr string
         Specify the address to listen on (default "0.0.0.0:80")
+  -localSuffix string
+        Specify the local suffix used for mDNS network (default "local")
 ```

 ## License